Suspect in fatal shooting of California officer caught after manhunt

 The man suspected of gunning down a California police officer during a traffic stop was arrested Friday after a two-day manhunt.

-Gustavo Perez Arriaga, who had not previously been identified by law enforcement, was arrested in Bakersfield by the Kern County Sheriff's Office, said Stanislaus County Sheriff Adam Christianson.
+Gustavo Perez Arriaga was arrested in Bakersfield by the Kern County Sheriff's Office, said Stanislaus County Sheriff Adam Christianson.

 He was arrested during an execution of a search warrant at a residence about 200 miles south of where the shooting happened.

-Arriaga is suspected of fatally shooting Newman Police Cpl.
+Arriaga, 32, is suspected of fatally shooting Newman Police Cpl.
 Ronil Singh, 33, after the officer stopped him before 1 a.m.
 PT (4 a.m.
 ET) Wednesday on suspicions he was driving under the influence.
+He is facing a homicide charge.

-Two of Arriaga's brothers, Adrian Virgen and Erik Razo Quiroz, were also arrested Friday for trying to divert investigators, Christianson said.
+Two other men, Adrian Virgen, 25, and Erik Razo Quiroz, 27, were also arrested Friday on accessory after a felony for trying to divert investigators, Christianson said at a news conference.

+"Anyone who provided protection is going to go to jail," he said.

+Singh's brother, Reggie, through sobs, thanked those who were involved in the arrests during the news conference.

 President Donald Trump on Thursday tweeted about the killing: “Time to get tough on Border Security.
 Build the Wall!”